-Daniel Levin is “one of the outstanding cellists working in the vanguard arena” (All About Jazz), "ridiculously fluent, virtually overflowing with ideas” (New York City Jazz Record) and “very much the man to watch.”
+Daniel Levin is “one of the instrument's most brilliant contemporary practitioners" (The Wire), "ridiculously fluent, virtually overflowing with ideas” (New York City Jazz Record) and “very much the man to watch.”
 (Penguin Guide to Jazz).
 No matter what setting he plays in, cellist Daniel Levin occupies a musical space bordered by many kinds of music, but fully defined by none of them.

 “Demonstrating an impressive breadth of texture and contrast, the cellist Daniel Levin comes well prepared for a career in jazz’s contemporary avant-garde.”
 (Nate Chinen, The New York Times).